kirankrch24/MSc-Data-Science/README.md

 This repository is intended to be a resource for current and future students of the MSc Data Science program, as well as for anyone interested in learning about data science.
 The coursework is written in Python and R, and the projects use real-world datasets and scenarios, providing a hands-on experience in data analysis.

-We encourage you to explore the coursework and assignments in this repository, and to use them to enhance your understanding of data science.
+I encourage you to explore the coursework and assignments in this repository, and to use them to enhance your understanding of data science.
 If you have any questions or feedback, please feel free to open an issue or send us a message.